shashankg7/cikm-safeultr/README.md

-# KDD 2024 submission number 384 Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank
+# CIKM 2024 submission number 65 Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank

 ==============================

-Anonymous source code for running the experiments for the KDD 2024 submission number 384 titled, "Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank".
+Anonymous source code for running the experiments for the CIKM 2024 submission number 65 titled, "Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank".

 Steps to run the code:
 -----------------------